rui-tx/jeopardy/slides.md

 - Each round, a selected player chooses a question to answer
 - All the others respond to the same question
 - The fastest correct answer wins the round
-- Loops until no question are available
+- Loops until no questions are available

 ---